c12yptonic/ctf-writeups/ctfs/hacktober22.md

 <details markdown="block">
   <summary>
-  Click her to view the Challenge Instructions
+  Click here to view the Challenge Instructions
   </summary>

 > are you good with languages?